Understanding Consumer Proposals

 This article has been published for general information.
 You should always contact your trusted advisor for specific guidance pertaining to your individual needs.
 This publication is not a substitute for obtaining personalized advice.

-If you require corporate or personal insolvency services, Crowe MacKay & Company provides custom solutions for clients, allowing them to live debt-free.
+If you require corporate or personal insolvency services, Crowe MacKay & Company provides custom solutions for clients, allowing you to live debt-free.